 Crime data from the City's Police Department shows that for the past five years, there are a disproportionate number of serious crimes in the Project Areas when compared to the rest of the City.

 For example, although the Project Areas represent just over 2% of the City's area, they account for the following percentage of FBI Part 1 crimes, which are the most serious crimes:

-Homicide 25%
+• Homicide 25%

-Rape 17%
+• Rape 17%

-Robbery 23%
+• Robbery 23%

-Assault 21%
+• Assault 21%

-Burglary 9%
+• Burglary 9%

-Larceny 6%
+• Larceny 6%

-Vehicle Theft 14%
+• Vehicle Theft 14%

 Overall, the Project Areas account for 9% of the City's total Part 1 crimes.
 Other serious crimes such as drug abuse, sex offenses, vandalism, stolen property, simple assault, weapons, and fraud are known as Part 2 crimes.
-Those account for 19% of the Citywide total.
+Those account for 19% of the citywide total.
 Again, this is despite the fact that the Project Areas total just over 2% of the City's acreage.

 The data from the Police Department, which is on file with the PCDC's office and hereby incorporated by this reference, shows that, on average, 5.4 serious crimes occur every day in the Project Areas.
+In addition, as demonstrated in the previous section (Chapter 7.2.3); the Villa-Parke Project Area has more drug and alcohol arrests than other portions of the City.